 What are ZPICs?

 Zone Program Integrity Contractors, or ZPICs, are companies contracted by the Centers for Medicare and Medicaid Services (CMS) that focus on investigating suspected fraud, waste, and abuse in the Medicare system.
-While ZPIC audits are similar to those performed by RACs (Recovery Audit Contractors) and MACs, the differentiating factor is the potential implication for Medicare fraud, which can result in administrative penalties and criminal investigations.
+While UPIC audits are similar to those performed by RACs (Recovery Audit Contractors) and MACs, the differentiating factor is the potential implication for Medicare fraud, which can result in administrative penalties and criminal investigations.

 ZPICs do not conduct random audits.
 They initiate focused reviews when fraud is suspected.
 This may result from a number of red flags, including: